top of page

 Gospic (2011) - ultimatum game - BZ decreased ANS and less aggressive

-Reduced serotonin in OFC - Virkkunen (1994) low levels in violent offenders compared to non-violent offenders
+Reduced serotonin in OFC - Virkkunen (1994) found lower levels of serotonin in impulsive violent offenders compared to non-impulsive violent offenders

 AO3